Skip to content

 However, if the loader is not navigation-aware, the error cannot be intercepted by Vue Router and will be kept in the error property of the loader.
 This is the case for lazy loaders and reloading data.

-To be able to intercept errors in blocking loaders, we can specify a list of error classes that are considered expected errors.
+To be able to intercept errors in non-lazy loaders, we can specify a list of error classes that are considered expected errors.
 This allows blocking loader to not abort the navigation and instead keep the error in the error property of the loader and let the page locally display the error state.

 ts